TpRedNinja/Route-Tracker/Stuff to add.md

     - [x] Optionally launch as admin (if needed)
 - [x] Error handling for download and extraction
 - [x] Show error messages if update fails

+---

+### 🎹 Keyboard Shortcuts
+Let the user customize their shortcuts. *(Done)*

+- ✅ Ctrl+O → Load Route
+- ✅ Ctrl+S → Save Progress
+- ✅ F5 → Refresh
+- ✅ F1 → Help
+- ✅ Esc → Clear Filters

+---

+### 🧽 UI Polish & Quality of Life

+- ✅ Tooltips explaining what each button/feature does

+---

+### 📖 Documentation & Help

+- ✅ Built-in help system *(F1 key or Help menu)*
+- ✅ Keyboard shortcuts reference dialog *(done as part of help system)*

+---

+### 🛠️ other random features

+- ✅ Global hotkeys
+- ✅ More hotkeys such as undo
+- ✅ Toggles and more shortcuts for miscellaneous features

+---

+- [x] 1. import routes from URLs (GitHub raw links, etc.)
+    - *description:*
+        - option to import route from a url to a raw github link or other platforms with similar raws
+    - *how it would work:*
+        - in settings panel, a new option to import route from url
+        - opens a window with a text box to paste the url
+        - tells the user before hand that it must be a raw link ie from github or gist or similar websites with similar types of links
+        - has the option to load the route after downloading
+        - allows the user to choose the name of the route
+        - hotkey topen the window (ctrl + u)(or similar key combo)
+        - save downloaded routes to the backup folder like with settings
+        - historty of downloaded routes(maybe)

+*message for sonnet*

+#solution

+Add a feature to my C# WinForms app (.NET 8) called "Import routes from URLs" with the following requirements:

+**Requirements:**
+- User can import a route file from any direct/raw URL (e.g., GitHub raw, Gist, or similar).
+- Access this feature from the Settings panel as a new menu item.
+- When selected, open a dialog with:
+  - Textbox for the URL.
+  - Textbox for the desired route file name.
+  - Button to start download.
+  - Checkbox: "Load route after downloading."
+  - Label: explain only direct/raw links are supported.
+  - Progress bar for download progress.
+- After download, save the file to the backup folder (same as settings backups).
+- Keep a history of all downloaded routes (for restore/re-import).
+- If "Load after download" is checked, load the route immediately.
+- If not, show a "Download Complete" message or screen.
+- Add a customizable hotkey (default: Ctrl+U) to open the import dialog.
+This hotkey must be configurable in the hotkeys window.
+- The restore from backup feature must support restoring downloaded routes.
+- Code should be structured for easy future expansion to bulk download (separate download logic and UI).
+- Handle errors: invalid URLs, download failures, file name conflicts.

+**Instructions:**
+- Generate all code for this feature:
+  - New forms, classes, or methods as needed.
+  - Full function bodies for any replacements or modifications.
+  - All UI code for the dialog (code or designer, but show all relevant code).
+  - Integrate with settings menu and hotkey system, including hotkey customization.
+  - Integrate with restore from backup for downloaded routes.
+  - Include all error handling.
+- For each code block, specify:
+  - File name and path (e.g., `Route Tracker\ImportRouteForm.cs`).
+  - Where in the file to place the code (e.g., "add this method to MainForm.cs").
+  - If a new file, specify the type (form, class, etc.).
+- Do not use placeholders like "rest of code goes here."
+Show full code for any function or class you add or modify.
+- At the end, provide a step-by-step integration guide summarizing where to add each piece and how to wire up the feature.
+- Ensure the code is easy to expand for bulk download support in the future.

+---

+---

+# features to add
+## 📝 Future Features TODO List

+---

+- [ ] 2. new sorting options
+    *ideas for new sorting options*
+    - by type (more for like applying to the sorting options below and the current way of sorting. so instead of by entry id u do by type)
+    - remove completed ie hide completed entries but still keep a list of completed in a file
+    - put completed entires at the bottom (so instead of finding the first uncompleted entry it finds the last uncompleted and put completed down their still scrolls to first)
+    - save last used sorting option
+    - add to backup folder like with settings

+---

+## *will add details about these later*

+- [ ] 3. exporting current progress to TSV/CSV for sharing
+    - [ ] 3.1 multiple type filtering *(Ctrl+Click to select multiple types)*
+    - [ ] 3.2 search history dropdown *(remember recent searches)*
+    - [ ] 3.3 remove specific types or entries in general (e.g., upgrades, story, chests)
+    - [ ] 3.4 remove all of a entry with a certain type with one button click *- 3.1 - 3.4 are all prerequisites for 3 (exporting).*

+---

+- [ ] 4. bulk route download(maybe)
+    *concerns*
+        - only way to do it is to allow the user to submit multiple links ie several text boxes or a text area to paste multiple links
+- [ ] 5. launcher or tutorial launcher(last thing to add)
+    - update the md files while doing this features
+    - last feature to add
+    - should include a thing for every feature in the app along with images
+    - should be indepth tutorial
+    - should be able to be disabled in settings

+---

+---

+# stuff to update TODO list
+- [ ] ReadMe.md
+- [ ] adding a new game.md
+- [ ] planned stuff.md